Inference in balanced community modulated recursive trees: Inference, testing and clustering in time-labelled BCMRT

-must be correlated with $\pi$.
+We will show that for $q$ small enough, with probability tending to $1$ as $n\to +\infty$, any coloring of $T$ which has a number of monochromatic edges larger than $s_n=2(1-q)(n-1)-n^{2/3} $ must be correlated with $\pi$.
 This gives an exponential time clustering algorithm which performs better than chance: simply go through all colorings and output the first one for which $M_T^\sigma\geq s_n$.
-Let us mention that this approach was used by J. Banks, C. Moore, J. Neeman, and P. Netrapalli in~\cite{banks2016information}, in the context of the Stochastic Block Model.
+Let us mention that this approach was used by J.~Banks, C.~Moore, J.~Neeman, and P.~Netrapalli in~\cite{banks2016information}, in the context of the Stochastic Block Model.

 For a given coloring $\sigma$ of $T$, let $m(\sigma)$ be the number of node pairs (with the same time label) which are correctly colored: